patricklarocque1/GlobalTranslation/PREVIEW_MODES_IMPLEMENTATION_PLAN.md

 ### Phase 1: Complete Standard Preview Support (All Screens)

+Status: COMPLETED

+- Added `@DesignVariantPreview` to all state and interactive previews
+- Ensured `@MultiDevicePreview` and `@PreviewScreenSizes` are present where appropriate
+- Standardized theming via `PreviewScaffold { ... }`

+Goal: Ensure every screen has comprehensive standard previews with multiple states, devices, themes, and accessibility configurations.

+- Added `@DesignVariantPreview` to all state and interactive previews
+- Ensured `@MultiDevicePreview` and `@PreviewScreenSizes` are present where appropriate
+- Standardized theming via `PreviewScaffold { ... }`

 **Goal**: Ensure every screen has comprehensive standard previews with multiple states, devices, themes, and accessibility configurations.

 #### 1.1 Add Missing Preview Annotations

 **Files to Modify**: All `*Screen.kt` files
+Files Modified: All `*Screen.kt` files

 ```kotlin
 // Add to ALL preview functions